-If you decide you prefer to roast your sweet potatoes instead of using canned, here is how to do that.
+If you prefer to roast your sweet potatoes instead of canned, here is how to do that.

-First, preheat the oven to 350 degrees F. Next, prick them with a fork a few times so that the steam can vent out.
-Place them in the oven, and allow them to cook for one hour until the sweet potatoes are soft.
+First, preheat the oven to 350º F. Next, prick them with a fork a few times so the steam can vent.
+Place them in the oven and cook for one hour until the sweet potatoes are soft.

 Remove the soft sweet potato from the rind and add to a bowl.
 Add a little water and use a mixer to whip the sweet potato until it is creamy and smooth.
 This can also be done in a Vitamix or blender.

-Step 2: Add all of the ingredients to a large bowl, food processor, or high-powered blender.
-Use an electric mixer if you are using a bowl, or mix on high in the food processor/blender for 30 seconds until all of the ingredients are blended.
+Step 2: Add all ingredients to a large bowl, food processor, or high-powered blender.
+Use an electric mixer if you are using a bowl, or mix on high in the food processor/blender for 30 seconds until all ingredients are blended.

 Step 3: Pour the pie filling into the prepared crust.
-If you are making your own pie crust, I love these gluten free graham cracker crumbs.
+If you make your own pie crust, I love these gluten free graham cracker crumbs.

 Step 4: Bake the pie for 30 minutes until the gluten free sweet potato pie is finished baking.
 The pie may be slightly jiggly, but it should firm up when it is cool.
 If the center looks wet, it will need to be baked longer.

 - Top this pie with marshmallows!
-Just remove the pie from the oven after it has baked for 20 minutes.
+Remove the pie from the oven after it has baked for 20 minutes.
 Add marshmallows to the top of the pie.
 Bake the pie for an additional 10 minutes.

 - Top the pie with an optional icing drizzle.

 - Get decorative and line the edge of the pie with pecan halves.